-For safety reasons any cutting for a trick to the inside or outside is not allowed once the skier has passed the end of course buoy (T2 for counter clockwise cables, T3 for clockwise running cables in the drawings) that indicates he is coming close to the corner.
-This will be approximately 25m before the corner and will be a specific buoy (T2/T3) on the water.
+For safety reasons performing tricks after the T2/T3 mark buoy is not allowed (T2 for counter clockwise cables, T3 for clockwise running cables in the drawings).
+These buoys indicate the skier is coming close to the corner.
+The buoy will be approximately 30m or a little more (aim for 29 - 36m), before the corner and will be a specific buoy (T2/T3) on the water.

-Should a skier cut for a trick after having passed the T2/T3 mark buoy, this would be considered 'unsafe behavior' and the trick pass score will be lowered by 1000 points (no negative points).
-If the event allows two attempts, the skier will still not be allowed to take his second attempt.
+Should a skier start a trick after having passed the T2/T3 mark buoy, this would be considered 'unsafe behavior' and the trick pass score will be lowered by 1000 points (no negative points).
+If the event allows two attempts, the skier will not be allowed to take his second attempt.
+If a trick was started before the T2/T3 buoy but ends after this buoy, the trick will score and if the skier lands in the back position, he is permitted to return to the front but that 180 will not score.
+If the event allows two attempts, the skier will still be allowed to take his second attempt.